Open Actively Recruiting

 • Adequate social support based on evaluation by the UCLA bone marrow and/or renal transplant team.

-Recipient Exclusion Criteria
+Recipient Exclusion Criteria:

 • Donor is identical twin.

-• ABO incompatibility with donor
+• Major ABO incompatibility with donor

 • Positive HLA Donor-Specific Antibody (DSA)

-• Multi-organ transplantation
+• History of multi-organ transplantation

-• History of rejection with current HLA matched kidney transplant
+• History of rejection with current HLA-matched kidney transplant

 • Known allergy to rabbit proteins

-• History of post-transplant major complications, including de novo malignancy, active/chronic infection or rejection, with the exception of low risk, early-stage malignancy with ≥90% 5-year survival not receiving chemotherapy or immunotherapy, and non-melanomatous skin cancer.
+• History of post-transplant major complications, including de novo malignancy, active/chronic infection or rejection, with the exception of low risk, early-stage malignancy with ≥90% 5-year survival not receiving chemotherapy or immunotherapy and non-melanomatous skin cancer.

 • History of active malignancy within the past 5 years with the exception: